MyNameIsTrez/grug/README.md

 `grug.c` is composed of sections, which you can find by searching for `////`:

 1. UTILS
-2. JSON
+2. OPENING RESOURCES
-3. INIT
+3. JSON
+4. PARSING MOD API JSON
-4. READING
+5. READING
-5. TOKENIZATION
+6. TOKENIZATION
-6. VERIFY AND TRIM SPACES
+7. VERIFY AND TRIM SPACES
-7. PARSING
+8. PARSING
-8. COMPILING
+9. COMPILING
-9. LINKING
+10. LINKING
-10. MISC
+11. MISC

 ## Small example programs